ethz-adrl/ifopt/README.md

 ## <img align="center" height="20" src="https://i.imgur.com/vAYeCzC.png"/> Usage

+For an example of how to use this to efficiently generate dynamic motions for legged robots, check-out [towr].
-See [test/ex_problem.h](ifopt_core/include/ifopt/ex_problem.h) for detailed comments and explanation of the below code line by line.
+See [test/ex_problem.h](ifopt_core/include/ifopt/ex_problem.h) for a minimal example with detailed comments and explanation of the below code line by line.
 The optimization problem to solve is defined as:

 <img align="center" height="100" src="https://i.imgur.com/YGi4LrR.png"/>